pjmaninang/Bike-Sales-SQL-Analysis-Project/README.md

 ## Executive Summary

 ### Overview of Findings

 ## Findings and Insights

 ### Profitability

+- 2013 was the company's highest sales year by a large margin with total sales of $16,344,878, having the highest year-over-year increase in revenue of 179% from 2012, as well as having the highest net profit margin percentage of 41%
+- Accessories holds the highest net profit margin percentage of 62% out of the three product categories, with Clothing and Bikes still maintaining promising margins of 40% and 39%, respectively
+- The Other Sales product line holds the highest net profit margin of 49%, with the lowest profit margin being in the Road product line, which still boasts a great 36% net profit margin

 ### Sales Trends

+-

 ### Customer and Regional Revenue